Zlika/theodore/README.md

 ### Thomson flavors

 By default, the core emulates a TO8 computer.
-Using the "Thomson flavor" option you can switch to a T08D computer.
+Using the "Thomson flavor" option you can switch to other models (currently: TO8, TO8D, TO9+).

 ### Save states